Everest base Camp Luxury Lodge Trek

 Typically, hotels up to Deboche offer hot water facilities for showers.
 However, we do not recommend taking showers after reaching Namche.
 Please bring wet wipes to clean your body instead.

-Meals during luxury Everest Base Camp Trek
+Meals during the luxury Everest Base Camp Trek

 During your Luxury Everest Base Camp Trek, you will enjoy typical Nepalese food and international cuisine (Tibetan, Continental, Indian, etc.).
 Be sure the lodges or teahouses will provide breakfast, lunch, and dinner per their available menu.
 You may get opportunities for farewell dinners.
 During this trip, you are free to choose from all available meal options.
-While there are no restrictions on the types of food you can select, please be mindful not to waste food.
+While there are no restrictions on the types of food you can select, please be mindful of not wasting food.
 If you do waste food, you will be responsible for paying the full cost of your meals.
 Please note that hot water, hot chocolate, pots of tea or coffee, soups, etc, are not included in this package.

 Trip Information